PerfectRec/tts-summarizer/README.md

 - `AWS Polly` to convert generated text to audio.
 - `Anthropic` models to generate the summries.
 - `LlamaParse` to parse complex file types like `pdf` and `epub`
+- `FireCrawl` to scrape web context about the file.

 ## Summarization Modes